Status

 • Flash the application on the nodes

-Then you will be able to communicate with the network either through Wirepas Terminal, or via Wirepas MQTT Library Python script provided.
+Then you will be able to communicate with the network through Wirepas MQTT Library Python script provided.

 Set-up overview

-The second option is to set-up also a Wirepas Gateway, that can be connected to a Backend, or used with a local broker in case you use a Raspberry Pi prebuilt image [6].
+To run this application, you would need to set-up a Wirepas Gateway, that can be connected to a Backend, or used with a local broker in case you use a Raspberry Pi prebuilt image [6].

 The following drawing shows the corresponding setup :